kubeflow/arena/docs/training/tfjob/standalone.md

 descriptions:

+* tfjob will execute the entrypoint command with sh by default, if you want to use bash, please spefify the shell by using ``--shell=bash``。
 * the source code will be downloaded and extracted to the directory ``code/`` of the working directory.
 The default working directory is ``/root``, you can also specify by using ``--workingDir``.
 Also, you may specify the branch you are pulling code from by addding ``--env GIT_SYNC_BRANCH=main`` to the paramasters while submitting the job.
 * If you are using the private git repo, you can use the following command: